D3nii/Web-Development---CodeCademy/README.md

 But in return, a *like* would be appreciated. 👊
 ##

 I hope this helps!
-Also, if you find some code faulty, send a PR. 💪
+Also, if you find some faulty code, send a PR. 💪